GeorchPz/bacterial_chemotaxis_effect_on_chemoattractor_cell/README.md

 # Diffusion-Consumption Simulation Framework (TFG)

-This project contains the code developed for my Bachelor Thesis (Trabajo de Fin de Grado - TFG) focused on simulating and analysing absorption-diffusion dynamics (governed by the PDE bellow).
-The primary application involves modelling nutrient flux towards a central entity (e.g., a diatom) influenced by surrounding consuming entities (e.g., bacteria) under various spatial configurations.
+This project contains the code developed for my Bachelor Thesis (Trabajo de Fin de Grado, TFG).
+It presents a Python framework for simulating the filtering of diffusing particles in microbial processes.
+The absorption-diffusion model is implemented in both 1D and 3D geometries.
+A comprehensive parameter search is used to identify optimal configurations that maximize nutrient flux toward a central entity (e.g., a diatom), influenced by surrounding consuming entities (e.g., bacteria) arranged in various spatial patterns.

 $$
     \frac{\partial n (\vec{r}, t)}{\partial t} =